The (Re)Generation Game

 In an unusual experiment, a group of 4 year olds spent time with pensioners in a nursing home for six weeks, in a bid to improve the quality of life for the residents.

-The results surprised the researchers at Bath University.
+The results surprised the researchers at the University of Bath.

 Renewed Joy, New Bonds